 |Mobility: The offer is not suitable for people with reduced mobility.
 Please contact us for more information.|

-When Mother Nature distributed the scenic beauties around the world, she was particularly generous in one area of Norway.
-Rugged coasts, deep fjords, high mountains, glaciers and imposing waterfalls characterise this area, which is known as Fjord Norway.
+When Mother Nature distributed scenic beauty around the world, she was particularly generous in one area of Norway.
+Rough coasts, deep fjords, high mountains, glaciers and imposing waterfalls characterise this area known as Fjord Norway.

-Just as impressive and varied as the landscape are many of the roads that open up Fjord Norway for tourism and offer motorcyclists in particular an extremely enjoyable ride.
-And this even though the maximum speed on Norwegian roads is just 80 km/h.
+Just as impressive and varied as the landscape are many of the roads that open up Fjord Norway to tourism and offer motorcyclists in particular an extreme amount of riding pleasure.
+And this despite the fact that the maximum speed on Norway's roads is just 80 km/h.

 To make the journey to Norway as comfortable as possible, we take the night ferry from Kiel to Oslo.
-This is reflected in the travel price, but saves us and you twice almost 500 additional motorway kilometres in Denmark.
-Furthermore, all ten ferry crossings within Norway are included in our price.
+Although this is reflected in the price of the trip, it saves us and you two additional 500 kilometres of motorway in Denmark.
+Furthermore, our price includes all ten ferry crossings within Norway.

 Day 1: To Kiel to the ferry.

-Individual arrival at the Color Line Terminal at the Norwegenkai in Kiel by 11 am at the latest!
-Meeting with the tour guides and "boarding" the ferry to Oslo together.
-Get to know each other on board and dinner together in the buffet restaurant.
+Individual arrival at the Color Line terminal at the Norwegenkai in Kiel by 11 am at the latest!
+Meet the tour guides and board the ferry to Oslo together.
+Get to know each other on board and have dinner together in the buffet restaurant.

 Day 2: From Oslo to Dalen.

-After enjoying the rich breakfast buffet on board, we reach Oslo at 10 am.
-From here we will ride, mostly on side roads, to the town of Dalen in the western part of the Telemark region, where we will stay at the Dalen Hotel, built in 1894 in the Swiss style.
+After enjoying the rich breakfast buffet on board, we arrive in Oslo at 10 am.
+From here we will ride, for the most part on secondary roads, to the town of Dalen, located in the western part of the Telemark region, where we will spend the night in the Dalen Hotel, built in 1894 in the Swiss style.

 Day 3: Via Lysefjord to Sauda.

-Today's tour leads us first over mountains and past countless lakes to the eastern end of the Lysefjord.
-We cross this fjord, which is a good 40 kilometres long and surrounded by extremely steep rock faces, lengthwise with a ferry.
-Afterwards we continue along the west coast to Sauda, where we will stay overnight in the Sauda Fjordhotel, built in 1914 in art nouveau style.
+Today's tour takes us first over mountains and past countless lakes to the eastern end of the Lysefjord.
+This fjord, which is a good 40 kilometres long and surrounded by extremely steep cliffs, will be crossed lengthwise by ferry.
+Then we continue along the west coast to Sauda, where we will spend the night in the Sauda Fjordhotell, built in 1914 Art Nouveau style.

-On the way to today's destination we cross the Røldalsfjellet and ride along the Sør- and Hardangerfjord to the old Hanseatic city of Bergen.
-We will stay overnight at the Hotel Clarion Admiral in the middle of the city and directly at the harbour.
+On the way to today's destination we cross the Røldalsfjellet and ride along the Sørfjord and the Hardangerfjord to the old Hanseatic city of Bergen.
+We will spend the night at the Hotel Clarion Admiral in the middle of the city and right by the harbour.

-Before dinner we will take a short walk around the fish market at the harbour and through the old German Hanseatic office Tyske Brygge.
+Before dinner we will take a short walk through the fish market at the harbour and through the old German Hanseatic trading post Tyske Brygge.

 Day 5: Through the fjord landscape to Sandane.

-Our destination today is the traditional Gloppen Hotel in Sandane.
-On the way there we cross the Mas- and Sognefjord by ferry, cross mountains and ride along countless lakes through the wonderful fjord landscape.
+Our destination today is the traditional Gloppen Hotell in Sandane.
+On the way there we cross the Mas- and the Sognefjord with ferries, cross mountains and ride along countless lakes through the wonderful fjord landscape.

 Day 6: Through the Geirangerfjord to Molde.

-In the course of today's daily stage we use a total of three ferry connections, whereby the one-hour trip through the Geirangerfjord, which is part of the UNESCO World Natural Heritage, is the absolute highlight of the day.
-Today's destination is the Rica Seilet Hotel in the harbour town of Molde, known for its unique architecture and fantastic view over the Romsdal Alps.
+In the course of today's stage we use a total of three ferry connections, whereby the one-hour trip through the Geirangerfjord, which is a UNESCO World Natural Heritage Site, is the absolute highlight of the day.
+Today's destination is the Rica Seilet Hotel in the harbour town of Molde, famous for its unique architecture and fantastic views over the Romsdal Alps.

-Molde is very suitable for a day of rest, which is why we spend two nights at the Rica Seilet Hotel.
-As the saying goes that if you rest you rust, a visit to the Romsdal Museum or a hike on the Varden is a good idea, from where you can enjoy a magnificent view of Molde and the Romsdal Alps.
+Molde lends itself very well to a rest day, which is why we spend two nights at the Rica Seilet Hotel.
+As the saying goes, you rest, you rust, so a visit to the Romsdal Museum or a hike up Varden, from where you can enjoy a magnificent view of Molde and the Romsdal Alps, is a good option.

-For those who would like to take a short tour on the rest day, we offer a short (about 150 km) round on the "Atlantic Road" with a visit to the fishing village of Bud.
+If you would also like to take a short tour on a rest day, we offer a short (approx. 150 km) round trip along the "Atlantic Road" with a visit to the fishing village of Bud.

-On this day we take two of Norway's most beautiful and well-known routes under the wheels.
-First we ride over Trollstigen, before we enjoy the breathtaking view from the Eagle Road down to the Geirangerfjord.
-No less impressive is the view from the 1495-metre-high Dalsnibba, which we reach via a seven-kilometre toll road.
+On this day we take two of the most beautiful and most famous routes of Norway under our wheels.
+First we ride over the Trollstigen, before we enjoy the breathtaking view from the Eagle Road down to the Geirangerfjord.
+No less impressive is the view from the 1495 metre high Dalsnibba, which we reach via a seven kilometre toll road.

-Today we will stay overnight at Thon Hotel Jølster with a view over Jølstravatnet.
+Tonight we will stay at Thon Hotel Jølster overlooking Jølstravatnet.

 Day 9: Bøyabreen (glacier) and Sognefjellsveien.

-Today we cross the Valdres on the Panoramavegen, a small private toll road, which may not be tarred all the way through, but which can be ridden without problems.
-Afterwards we ride past Hallingdalselva and Lake Krøderen to our last stopover, Quality Resort & Spa Norefjell.
+Today we cross Valdres on the Panoramavegen, a small private toll road that may not be paved all the way, but is easy to ride .
+We then pass Hallingdalselva and Lake Krøderen to our last stopover hotel, Quality Resort & Spa Norefjell.

-Although we have to be at the ferry terminal in Oslo at 12 o'clock, we use side roads as long as possible even on our last leg in Norway.
-At 14 o'clock our ferry leaves Oslo and offers us the opportunity to enjoy the passage through the Oslofjord in daylight.
-Afterwards, there will certainly be a place in the restaurant on board where the group can say goodbye to each other in peace.
+Although we have to be at the ferry terminal in Oslo at 12 o'clock, we use back roads as long as possible on our last leg in Norway.
+At 2 p.m. our ferry leaves Oslo, giving us the opportunity to enjoy the passage through the Oslofjord in daylight.
+Afterwards, there is sure to be a place in the restaurant on board where the group can say goodbye to each other in peace.

 Day 12: Journey home.

-After an extensive breakfast buffet we arrive in Kiel at about 10 am and start our individual journey home.
+After an extensive breakfast buffet, we arrive in Kiel at around 10 a.m. and start our individual journey home.

 - We reserve the right to change the programme, route or hotel. -